The Rise of a Multi-Currency Global Economy

 Historically, a person’s financial reality was tied to the currency of their country.
 But with platforms supporting USD, EUR, and GBP by default, and payment systems expanding to include emerging markets like ZAR, NGN, and KES, consumers and businesses are navigating a far more diverse monetary landscape.

-A digital designer in Nairobi may quote one client USD500, accept another contract for EUR 350 , and then calculate savings or investments in KES350.
+A digital designer in Nairobi may quote one client 0.00, accept another contract for 8.10 , and then calculate savings or investments in .70.
 This flexibility empowers individuals to bypass local financial limitations and access global opportunities.

 2. Price Transparency Across Markets